An incompatible activity

 It sometimes happens that the lessee of an apartment in a co-ownership sub-leases it to third parties.
 If this occurs, he will have to satisfy certain obligations towards the co-owner-lessor.
 In such circumstances, he must absolutely:

 The co-owner-lessor cannot refuse, without a serious reason, this sublease, even if a clause in the lease provides otherwise.
 If he wishes to oppose it, the lessor will be required to inform the lessee - within fifteen days of receipt of the notice previously sent to him - stating the reasons justifying the denial of this right.
 He could for instance invoke that the repetitious leasing of an apartment to tourists is in breach of the destination of the dwelling, as article 1856 of the Civil Code of Québec states: "Neither the lessor nor the lessee may change the form or destination of the leased property during the term of the lease.".

-Some decisions of the Rental Board have fixed limitations to and even sanctioned the use of Airbnb.
+Some decisions of the Administrative Housing Tribunal have fixed limitations to and even sanctioned the use of Airbnb.
 It was thus recognized that: